mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 The problem was that I couldn't bring them audiences.
 I started by covering shows in my local area.
 I attracted a few thousand people to the site each month, but when I offered discount codes to shows, zero people used them.

-I was going to turn all that around with a big marketing push.
+All that was sure to change with my big, brilliant marketing push.
 I spent [a thousand dollars](/retrospectives/2020/03/#100-in-revenue-but-at-what-cost) marketing a "Comedy Scavenger Hunt" that would award cash prizes to fans for attending local comedy shows.
 The month of the big event?
 March 2020.
 You can probably guess how that turned out.

 With a heavy heart, I announced on March 18th that the site was [gone until further notice](/retrospectives/2020/04/#putting-wanderjest-on-hold).
-It's a shame because even though I hadn't found a way to earn money, it was the most fun I've had on a business.
+It's a shame because even though I hadn't found a way to earn money, it was the most fun I've ever had building a product.

 ### Portfolio Rebalancer